-The Index's methodology is based on the notion that, each month, the Tactical Trigger may provide an accurate indicator of the future performance of the relevant Underlying Index.
-In other words, the methodology is based on the notion that the value of the Relevant Futures Contract for an Underlying Index is likely to appreciate if the Tactical Trigger indicates an allocation to the Relevant Futures Contract.
+The Index's methodology is based on the notion that, each month, the Tactical Trigger may provide an accurate indicator of the future performance of the Relevant Futures Contract.
+In other words, the methodology is based on the notion that the value of the Relevant Futures Contract is likely to appreciate if the Tactical Trigger indicates an allocation to the Relevant Futures Contract.
 However, there is no guarantee that this will be the case.
-It is possible that a Sub-Index will be allocated to the Relevant Futures Contract during one or more months in which that contract decreases in value, and/or that it will be allocated away from the Relevant Futures Contract during one or more months in which that contract increases in value.
+It is possible that the Index will be allocated to the Relevant Futures Contract during one or more months in which that contract decreases in value, and/or that it will be allocated away from the Relevant Futures Contract during one or more months in which that contract increases in value.